-6.11 1-Point Cal Explained
+6.14 1-Point Calibration Explained

 The 1-point calibration method is generally known as the "grab sample" calibration method.
-In the 1-point calibration method, the sensor may be removed from the application and placed into a reference solution.
+In the 1-point calibration method, the sensor may be removed from the application and placed into one buffer.
 It may also be left in the measurement process and calibrated by reference.
-The 1-point calibration adjusts the sensor slope to match the exact calibration point.
-Readings beyond that point are then extrapolated from the determined slope of the calibration line.
-Since the sensor slope does not degrade over time, frequent re-calibration is unnecessary.
-Calibration accuracy can be optimized by calibrating with a reference solution which is close to the values typically measured.
+1-point calibration adjusts only the sensor offset.
+Since the sensor slope degrades much slower than the sensor offset, this method may be used as a frequent calibration method between more involved 2-point calibrations.
+For example, a user may choose to perform on-line 1-point calibrations weekly and 2-point calibrations monthly.